-We lead field trips about water issues in the Yahara Watershed for local K-12 educators as part of the UW-Madison Arboretum’s Earth Partnership for Schools program.
-These experiences serve to enrich K-12 science standards.
+We led field trips about water issues in the Yahara Watershed for local K-12 educators as part of the UW-Madison Arboretum’s Earth Partnership for Schools program.
+These experiences served to enrich K-12 science standards.

 In collaboration with the UW-Madison Lakeshore Nature Preserve, former WSC graduate student Brianna Laube developed a series of short videos that highlight the major water issues in the Yahara Watershed.

-We are using data on the Yahara Lakes that is maintained by the North Temperate Lakes LTER, which documents and examines long-term change in Wisconsin’s freshwater lakes.
-We are also partnering with the network on information management and other aspects of research on the lakes.
+We used data on the Yahara Lakes that is maintained by the North Temperate Lakes LTER, which documents and examines long-term change in Wisconsin’s freshwater lakes.
+We also partnered with the network on information management and other aspects of research on the lakes.
 All of WSC’s principal investigators are part of the LTER network.

-We have developed partnerships with the following entities on workshops and other outreach activities related to Yahara 2070: Dane County Office of Lakes and Watersheds; Clean Lakes Alliance; Sustain Dane; Wisconsin Academy of Sciences, Arts & Letters; Witness Tree Collective; and Farley Center for Peace, Justice and Sustainability.
+We developed partnerships with the following entities on workshops and other outreach activities related to Yahara 2070: Dane County Office of Lakes and Watersheds; Clean Lakes Alliance; Sustain Dane; Wisconsin Academy of Sciences, Arts & Letters; Madison Magazine; ThinkWater; UW-Madison Center for Limnology; Witness Tree Collective; and the Farley Center for Peace, Justice and Sustainability.